Becoming an Adult Member of Scouts is easier than ever!

 Step 5: (action required from ROM): The ROM will receive an email confirming that the endorsement has been approved, and will then need to log into ScoutLink and validate the applicant’s Working With Children Check (WWCC).

-Step 6: (action required from State Office): The State Office will receive an email advising that an application is awaiting a Police Check confirmation in ScoutLink.
-The State Office representative will then log into ScoutLink and validate the applicant’s Police Check.
+Step 6: (action required from State Scout Service Centre): The State Scout Service Centre will receive an email advising that an application is awaiting a Police Check confirmation in ScoutLink.
+The State Scout Service Centre representative will then log into ScoutLink and validate the applicant’s Police Check.
 The member’s application can then be approved.

 Note: If the ROM or State Office uncovers an issue with the WWCC or Police Check, they must advise the Child Protection Team, which will determine whether the application can proceed.
 In many cases, the application will be allowed to continue.
 If applicants are resigned, an email will be sent to the ROM and RC to advise them of this, and the application will not progress any further.
 In this case, the adult member applicant will not be allowed to participate in Scout activities.